ess-dg/dg_TPH_logger/README.md

 Contents: python scripts and subfolder.
 - TPHlogger.py the script itself managing the log
-- TPHdataPlotter.py a very simple plotting tool for the log files
+- TPHdataPlotter.py a very simple plotting tool for the log files with sync option too
 - WatchMe.py a watchdog that reboots the raspberry if the logging is not happening anymore
 - lib/MS8607_02BA.py is the sensor reader
 - lib/readLogFile.py a reader for the log files
+- lib/syncUtil.py a py for a bash command rsync to sync the data from one computer to another
 - subfolder LogFiles/ where the log files are stored

 In the LogFiles folder there are two types of files: